lufever/CsharpNote/readme.md

-# some note for csharp
+# some notes for csharp